daviddwlee84/Tap-to-Streamlit-UI/README.md

 # Tap to Streamlit UI & API

+Goal: Having same experience using CLI, API, and WebUI

 Converter for Python Typed Argument Parser (Tap) to create Streamlit UI and Pydantic Model to create equivalent experience cross CLI, GUI (Web), and API

 ## Getting Started